About This Site

 This site/book will be updated as often as necessary, and I will announce any major changes on my blog (as well as a "this site as last updated on" date in the Links section).
 The same blog may also be used to post commentary on important news, but I promise not to spam you with daily posts.
 I tend to only post once per week on weekends, so feel free to subscribe via email if you want to keep updated.
 My goal is not to pull the rug out from under you, but rather to keep this site relevant, current, and accurate.
 I also post a daily feed of privacy- and security-related news articles that you can feel free to follow to stay on the cutting edge of this ever changing field.

 Finally, I have made this book/site in good faith.
-I have not and do not receive any compensation of any kind from any of the services I've listed, nor do I have any vested financial interest in any of them.
-I am not a cybersecurity expert of any kind, but I have invested hundreds of hours into research and testing.
+I do not have any vested financial interest in any of of the services, products, or comanies I have listed.
+The following services I have listed referral or affiliate links which will offer me some sort of financial compensation if you sign up using the links provided: privacy.com, ProtonMail, ProtonVPN, and SimpleLogin.
+I have also provided non-affiliate or non-referral links immediately next to the product for those who are uncomfortable using those links for any reason.
+I am not a cybersecurity expert of any kind, but I have invested thousands of hours into research and testing.
 I also spend much of my time listening to discussions on various up and coming technologies, news, and emerging developments.

 Having said all that, please enjoy this site/book.
 I hope you find it useful, and if you have any questions or respectfully-worded feedback, I welcome them all.
 Thank you, and I hope this helps you take back some of your civil liberties.